ConallMoss/Mario-Game/README.md

 ## Mario-Game
-Infinite Runner Style Mario game created for A-Level Coursework, achieving a mark of 70/70
+Infinite Runner Style Mario game created for A-Level Computer Science Coursework, achieving a mark of 70/70

 I created this project for my A-Level Coursework, where we had to create a project in a programming language of our choice and produce a full write up including Analysis, Design, Implemenation, Testing and Evaluation.